‘Bad Moms’ Star Kristen Bell Hilariously Talks About Breastfeeding Husband Dax Shepard

 Speaking with Scandal actress Katie Lowes, the Good Place star revealed that she has suffered from mastitis, an often painful inflammation of the breast caused by a blocked milk duct.

-Bell, who has breastfed her two daughters, shared that she experienced mastitis three times.
+Bell, who breastfed her two daughters, shared that she experienced mastitis three times.
 Apparently, the first two times were treated by antibiotics but the third one is a different story, People reported.

 According to Kristen, at that time, her baby had already stopped nursing and she was unable to call a doctor.
 That’s when she was forced to rely on Dax to do a messy task — suck out the milk from her sore breast.